 I so desperately wanted what they seemed to have:

-The conviction, confidence and self-assurance of a life with purpose… Magnetism, presence and vitality… And the power and courage to be masters of their kingdom.
+The conviction, confidence and self-assurance of a life with purpose… The magnetism, presence and vitality… And the power and courage to be masters of their kingdom.

 I wanted it bad.